NikitaGhadge005/NewRepo/Readme.md

       - *more(depends)

+### DataBase Connection ###

 ### Packages ###

 *nodemon =nodemon is a development tool for Node.js that automatically restarts your server or app when it detects changes in your source files.

 *dotenv = dotenv is a Node.js package that loads environment variables from a .env file into process.env in your app.

 *Prettier = Prettier is a code formatter — a tool that automatically formats your code to follow consistent style rules (indentation, quotes, spacing, etc.).

+*mongoose=It helps you interact with MongoDB databases using schemas and models instead of writing raw queries.||Connects your app to MongoDB

+*express=express is a lightweight web framework for Node.js used to build web servers and RESTful APIs.